- ENGLISH PROGRAMS

-Conversation classes are conducted to give each student lots of speaking practice.
-Teachers challenge students with different daily topics and exercises, encouraging even the shyest of students to voice their opinions.
-Our Conversation teachers balance correcting student's mistakes with confidence-building exercises.
-Classes cover everything from structured conversations using textbook exercises, such as giving directions or using the phone, to debating current issues on controversial subjects.
+These classes are conducted to give each student plenty of speaking practice in an encouraging environment.
+Teachers challenge students with different daily topics and exercises.
+Even the shyest of students will join in!
+Our teachers balance correcting students’ mistakes with confidence-building exercises.
+Classes cover everything from structured conversations using textbook exercises, such as giving directions or using the phone, to debating current issues on challenging subjects.

-Grammar is undoubtedly one of the most important subjects for students in their English curriculum.
-Our Grammar teachers use the latest grammar textbooks and communicative techniques involving written, verbal, and interactive classroom activities to make learning grammar interesting, comprehensive, and useful.
-It's important to continue reviewing the rules of grammar all the way through one's English studies.
+Grammar is one of the most important subjects for students in their English curriculum.
+Our Grammar teachers use the latest grammar textbooks and communicative techniques involving written, verbal, and interactive classroom activities.
+This makes learning grammar interesting, comprehensive, and useful.
+It’s important to continue reviewing the rules of grammar all the way through one’s English studies.

 Proper pronunciation is essential to understanding others and to being understood.
-The Pronunciation classes at Hansa teach much more than the correct sounds of consonants and vowels using the 'repeat after me method'.
-Our experienced teachers use the latest multimedia devices, voice recordings, listening methods, phonetics, and speech and breathing exercises.
-Students learn how to speak with the proper tongue and mouth positions as well as rhythm, stress, and intonation.
-Pronunciation classes will make you sound more like a native English speaker.
+The Pronunciation classes at Hansa do much more than use the “repeat-after-me” method.
+Our experienced teachers use multimedia devices, voice recordings, phonetics, and speech and breathing exercises.
+Students learn how to speak with the proper mouth positions, rhythm, stress, and intonation.
+Pronunciation classes will make you sound more like a native English speaker

 The ability to understand what you are hearing is a vital part of learning any language.
-At Hansa, we understand that there is a big difference between being able to understand when words are slowly and clearly pronounced as opposed to when words are spoken quickly with contractions and regional accents.
-Listening classes incorporate the latest multimedia equipment, television, and music to train the student's ear to pick up the subtle differences in tone, intonations, and rhythms.
+At Hansa, we recognize that there is a big difference between being able to understand when words are slowly and clearly pronounced as opposed to when words are spoken quickly with contractions and regional accents.
+Listening classes incorporate multimedia equipment, television, and music to train the student’s ear to pick up subtle differences in tone, rhythm, and intonation.

-You think that you speak English well and then "out of the blue" a native English speaker says something that you don't understand.
+You think that you speak English well and then “out of the blue” a native English speaker says something that you don’t understand.
 You may simply need to attend some Idioms classes at Hansa.
-Even though idioms may seem informal and include elements of slang and phrasal verbs, they are essential to understanding and mastering the everyday usage of the language.
+Idioms may seem informal and include elements of slang and phrasal verbs but they are essential to understanding and mastering the everyday usage of the language.

-Reading Comprehension classes allow students to explore the structure and meaning of the language in a deeper context.
-Students learn to put vocabulary, grammar, and pronunciation to practical use.
-Hansa's Reading Comprehension classes combine the use of textbooks and novels with everyday material, such as newspapers and magazines.
-Intermediate level students develop skills such as using context clues to discover the meanings of passages.
-Advanced level students are taught to look for hidden or secondary meanings and understand literary techniques such as simile and metaphor.
+Reading classes help students to explore the structure and meaning of the language in a deeper context.
+Students learn to put vocabulary, pronunciation, and grammar to practical use.
+Hansa’s Reading classes combine the use of textbooks and novels with everyday material, such as newspapers and magazines.
+Intermediate level students develop skills such as skimming, scanning and using context to discover meaning.
+Advanced level students are taught to look for hidden or secondary meanings and understand literary techniques, such as simile and metaphor.

-Writing classes teach students to write proper essays, letters, business correspondence, short stories, and personal CV's or resumes.
-Students have the opportunity to use what they know of grammar, vocabulary, and structure to focus on the writing skills they will need to attend a Canadian University, do business internationally, or keep in touch with friends.
+Writing classes teach students to produce proper essays, letters, business correspondence, short stories, personal resumes (or CV’s), and much more.
+Students have the opportunity to apply their knowledge of grammar, vocabulary, and structure while learning the writing skills that they will need in order to attend a Canadian university, do business internationally, or keep in touch with friends.

-Business English students will learn Business Writing, Business Terminology, Finance, Documentation, Effective Sales and Presentation skills, and Negotiation and Interview techniques.
-Students who complete a minimum of 60 hours of Business English classes as part of Hansa's Intensive or Executive Programs will also receive a certificate in Business English.
+Business English students will learn business writing and terminology, finance vocabulary, documentation, effective sales and presentation skills, negotiation skills, and interview techniques.
+Students who complete a minimum of 60 hours of Business English classes as part of Hansa’s Intensive or Executive Programs will also receive a certificate in Business English.